CGJennings/se3docs/docs/um-release-notes.md

 5. Wait for the published bundles to be rebuilt.
 9. Upload the contents of the **Upload Queue** to your catalog server as you normally would.

+#### Changes to how text is rendered

+You may notice differences in how text is rendered compared to previous versions of Strange Eons.
+Perhaps most noticeable is that the ascent of fonts is slightly different so that text no longer aligns with elements the same way that it used to.
+These variations are unavoidable due to a change in the underlying font engine being used to draw text.

+##### Why did the font engine change?

+The original Sun (later Oracle) Java runtimes that came with previous versions of Strange Eons used a commercial font engine called [T2K (later renamed Font Fusion)](https://en.wikipedia.org/wiki/Font_Fusion) and/or the engine of the host platform.
+When Sun opened the source code for the Java runtime, a process began to find open source replacements for proprietary components like T2K.
+In the case of T2K, the [replacement](https://openjdk.java.net/projects/font-scaler/) was [FreeType](https://www.freetype.org/).
+Between the initial release of Java versions 8 and 9, Oracle changed the licensing rules for their Java runtime.
+The result was that Strange Eons could no longer include Oracle's runtime and had to switch to runtimes based on OpenJDK.
+Moreover, [starting with Java 11](https://docs.oracle.com/en/java/javase/11/migrate/index.html#JSMIG-GUID-5657F44A-B2D7-4FB6-AAD7-295AC4533ABC), Oracle replaced the font engine in their own runtime from T2K to FreeType.
+Thus, this change is likely both long-term and universal and will need to be adapted to rather than avoided.

+##### What can be done?

+FreeType is a mature, high-quality font engine capable of producing results comparable to T2K.
+However, rendering type is a complex and subjective problem.
+This means that the results from any two font engines are inevitably going to vary.
+In most if not all cases, the issue is not that the result from FreeType is "bad".
+Rather, the issue is that the text layout was designed against the original font engine, so it needs some additional tweaking for the new font engine.
+Plug-in developers may want to adjust the region boxes, font sizes, or other details for the new engine.
+Since the new engine will handle each font a little differently, it seems unlikely that a single simple set of adjustments will cover all cases.
+That said, if you want to experiment and offer some suggested standard adjustment that covers a majority of cases, feel free to share your settings and/or submit a pull request.

 ### Bug fixes

 * Project folder dialog did not remember most recent selection on next app run.